-- It must be simple – pick 1 behavior you want to reinforce or change.
+Pick one behavior you want to reinforce or change.
 Make it clear what you're measuring and what the payoff is.

-- It must be time bound – For younger kids, you would want to start with a time frame of 30 minutes to an hour (possibly less, depending on the behavior you want to change).
+For younger kids, you would want to start with a time frame of 30 minutes to an hour (possibly less, depending on the behavior you want to change).
 For teenagers, I recommend starting with a half day at first (less if you find your teen isn't able to be successful) and then working up to a full day, then 2 days, etc.

-I took my daughter to Starbuck's after school today (one of the options on her list of preferred rewards) to recognize her for the amazing job she did presenting at the ADHD Conference.
-And tomorrow (if all goes well,) she'll get to go shopping with friends because she's used social media appropriately for the past week.
+I took my daughter to Starbucks after school today (one of the options on her list of preferred rewards) to recognize her for the amazing job she did presenting at the ADHD Conference.
+And tomorrow (if all goes well), she'll get to go shopping with friends because she's used social media appropriately for the past week.

 So, you tell me – does your teenager need a reward system?
-A little verbal acknowledgment – and a gift-card or two – can work wonders as an incentive and reinforcement for teenagers.
+A little verbal acknowledgment – and a gift card or two – can work wonders as an incentive and reinforcement for teenagers.
 So ask your teenager – and find out what will work in your house.